ScanMountGoat/xc3_lib/README.md

 ## Formats
 xc3_lib supports a number of in game formats.
 All formats support reading.
 Write support is still a WIP for some formats.
 Click on the links to open the corresponding Rust module in xc3_lib.

+Extensions starting with `wi` are for the Switch.
+Some formats have equivalent formats for desktop PCs starting with `pc` like `pcmdo` instead of `wimdo`.
+The PC formats aren't as well supported by xc3_lib since they aren't used in game and have few example files.

 | Format | Magic | Extensions | Read | Write |
 | --- | --- | --- | --- | --- |
 | [Apmd](https://github.com/ScanMountGoat/xc3_lib/blob/main/xc3_lib/src/apmd.rs) | DMPA | `wimdo` | ✔️ | ✔️ |